Do we make faith too complicated?

 Finally – relationship

 After reflecting back on this entire situation, I can confidently say I have complete faith in my mom.
 I had confidence that she would make it through this loss and she would be stronger because of it.
 After all, she is the toughest, most independent person I’ve ever met—and she has witnessed her fair share of tragedy.
-I know that doesn’t make it any easier for her, but I really did think she would get through this.
+I know that doesn’t make it any easier for her.
+But I really did believe she would get through this.

-Sometimes, all they need is your present silence.
+Because sometimes, all anyone needs is your present silence.